 Jennifer Sharp is an award winning director, editor, writer and graduate of NYU, Tisch School of the Arts.
 In 2015, while traveling alone in Honduras, she was inspired to document the story of locals she encountered.
 With only her cell phone and her artistic vision, she shot the short documentary, “Solitary Worlds,” which won the grand jury prize at the 2016 Rincon International film festival.

 An all around filmmaker, she has numerous other credits as writer, director, editor, producer, and art director.
-She volunteers making movies with teenagers affected by HIV and AIDS, and is the volunteer editing coordinator for Make a Film Foundation, an organization that makes films with children who have chronic or terminal illnesses.
+She has volunteered making movies with teenagers affected by HIV and AIDS, and as the volunteer editing coordinator for Make a Film Foundation, an organization that makes films with children who have chronic or terminal illnesses.